 When Shambala Festival announced that it was going to go meat and fish free for environmental reasons, the decision was met with both anger and praise amongst its audience.
 But research conducted has uncovered some remarkable findings – the bold and brave move has well and truly inspired people to significantly change their diets.

 In the audience survey immediately after the 2016 event, 52% of festivalgoers, who said that they ate meat and fish, said they had changed their diet as a result of the festival experience.
-The follow-up survey results, published today, show that in total 76% of the people making a change to their diet were still going strong.
+The follow-up survey results showed that in total 76% of the people making a change to their diet were still going strong.
 Of those, nearly 40% had sustained a ‘drastic reduction’ in their meat and fish intake and a further 36% had reduced meat and fish intake a little.
 The post-event survey showed 77 per cent of respondents wanted to keep Shambala meat and fish free.

 Seven years in, Shambala is firmly cemented as a vegetarian paradise, with the vast majority of our audience and crew (approx 80% each year) voting to keep meat and fish firmly off the menu.

 Our meat and fish free initiative removes an estimated 100 tonnes of greenhouse gas emissions from the festival’s carbon footprint, each year.